ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

 .. important::
    **Username setup for Mercurial**

    Since you are about to make changes, your name needs to be recorded as part of the workspace revision history.
-When commit your changes using Mercurial, it is initially "offline" and independent of the central PMR2 instance.
-This means that you have to set-up your username for the Mercurial client software, even though you have registered a username on the PMR2 site.
+When commit your changes using Mercurial, it is initially "offline" and independent of the central PMR instance.
+This means that you have to set-up your username for the Mercurial client software, even though you have registered a username on the PMR site.

    You only need to do this once.

 **Steps for TortoiseHg:**

 * Right click on any file or folder in Windows Explorer, and select :menuselection:`TortoiseHg --> Global Settings`.
 * Select *Commit* and then enter your name followed by your e-mail address in "angle brackets" (i.e. less-than "<" and greater-than ">").
 Actually, you can enter anything you want here, but this is the accepted best practice.
-Note that this information becomes visible publicly if the PMR2 instance that you push you changes to is public.
+Note that this information becomes visible publicly if the PMR instance that you push you changes to is public.

 **Steps for command line:**